-Single ripples, subtle slapback, or infinite ambiance: delays are crucial for adding depth, dimension, and motion (check out our picks for best delay pedal).
+Single ripples, subtle slapback, or infinite ambiance: delays are crucial for adding depth, dimension, and motion (check out our guide to buying your ideal delay pedal).
 Chorus pedals are commonly used to fatten or alter the timbre of guitars.
 They can be pivotal in approximating the “double-tracked” tone or other sound-staging effects.

 Chorus is a modulation effect that a) duplicates your audio signal, b) alters the pitch of the copy, and c) mixes the copy with the original signal.
 What you get, sounds like more than one guitar playing together at one time.
 In fact, it is also a delay effect that is quite similar to a flanger.

 This crops up as a confounding wrinkle, however – how does the placement of these two units on a pedalboard impact the end result?
 Is it a straightforward decision or is there some artistic freedom that allows for some overlap?

 In this article, we’ll make a distinction between chorus, delay, and the order in which they commonly appear in a guitar signal effect chain.

 Today, chorus pedals are only half as popular despite being twice as feature-packed.
 From rack mounts to pedals to guitar amps, there are multiple options to add to your effect signal chain.
 This also includes mono chorus, stereo chorus, and surround chorus in both digital and analog units.

 Regardless of the form factor, they all do the same thing – make pitch-modulated copies of your guitar signal.
 Your chorus pedal is simply taking in the signal and spitting it out with another layer that is pitch-modulated and/or delayed.